To each and every American citizen,

 STRUCTURE – What are we building?

 To understand how to create the best civilization possible, we must study its basic building block: a human being.
 By turning our attention to the inner workings of the human mind, exploring it through the lenses of psychology and neurology, we can develop an understanding of why people do what they do.
-After having identified the core drivers and mechanisms of our behavior, we then turn to the external fields of knowledge, such as political science and economics, to understand how to build a civilization optimized for human beings.
+After having identified the core drivers and mechanisms of human behavior, we then turn to the external fields of knowledge, such as political science and economics, to understand how to build a civilization optimized for human beings.
 The internal journey is about ‘why’ we should structure society in a specific way, and the external journey is about ‘how’ we actually do it.
-Simply put, we must build a society that maximizes the freedom of its citizens.
+Put simply, we must build a society that maximizes the freedom of its citizens.

 "Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom."